Burden of disease

 DEFINITIONS

-Age — 2013: the age at last birthday in full years; 2015: the age by July 1st 2015 in full years; 2017: the age at the beginning of the visits.
+Age — 2013: the age at last birthday in full years; 2015: the age by July 1st 2015 in full years; 2017: the age at the beginning of the visits; 2019-2023: the age by July 1st in full years.

 Average annual population — half the sum number of the population at the beginning and the end of the year.
 This index is used to calculate rates.